Heizregister/drossel-mongoose/README.md

 [![NPM](https://nodei.co/npm/drossel.png)](https://nodei.co/npm/drossel/)

-## Notice
+## What is this?
-This module is unstable probably, and repeat irresponsible update.
+drossel to add value similar to the HTTP status code, on the results of the mongoose.
+This module is repeat irresponsible update.
 I recommended to hobby use only (´・ω・`)

 ## Install
 step1: npm install